×

 4. Relaxation Technique

 Anxiety and stress can aggravate the pain.
-Practices like meditation, yoga, and deep breathing can reduce stress levels and help alleviate pain.
+Activities such as meditation, yoga, and deep breathing can lower stress and help ease discomfort.
 These techniques can help you manage pain over time and improve your overall health.

 Relaxation technique